Getting Started

 MSMQ clustering works by having the active node running an instance of the MSMQ service and the other nodes being cold standbys.
 On failover, a new instance of the MSMQ service must be loaded from scratch.
 Otherwise, all active network connections and associated queue handles will break and need to be reconnected.
 Any transactional processing of messages aborts, returning the message to the queue after startup.

 Downtime is proportional to the time taken for the MSMQ service to restart on another node.
-This is affected by how many messages are awaiting processing in current storage.
+This is affected by how many messages are awaiting processing in the current storage.

 Remote queues

-Remote queues are not supported for MSMQ as this conflicts with the distributed bus architectural style that is predicated on concepts of durability, autonomy and avoiding a single point of failure.
-For scenarios where a broker style architecture is required, use transports like SQL Server and RabbitMQ.
+Remote queues are not supported for MSMQ as this conflicts with the distributed bus architectural style that is predicated on concepts of durability, autonomy, and avoiding a single point of failure.
+For scenarios where a broker-style architecture is required, use transports like SQL Server and RabbitMQ.

 Error queue configuration